 Select your venue

-Choosing the right venue that makes the most sense for the event that you’re planning can be overwhelming — especially when there are lots of different venues out there.
-Think about whether you need a large hall or event space for your event, or if a smaller venue like a restaurant or bar would work better.
-If it’s warm enough to have an event outside, think about parks or recreation areas that allow you to hold events, and see if you need to pay to use these areas or obtain a permit.
+The sky’s the limit when it comes to New Year’s Eve event venues.
+Consider whether you need a large hall or event space for your event or if a smaller venue like a restaurant or bar would work better.
+If it’s warm enough to be outside, think about parks or recreation areas that allow you to hold an event.
+See if you need to pay to use these areas or obtain a permit.

 What time should a New Year’s Eve party start?

 When you start and end your event depends on your audience and how long you want the event to last!
-Typically, a New Year’s Eve party for adults will start between 6pm and 8pm, but for a children’s event, you may want to begin and end earlier.
+A New Year’s Eve party for adults typically begins between 6pm and 8pm, but for a children’s event, you may want to begin and end earlier.

 Choose some New Year’s Eve party games and entertainment